 But if you depend on your ad income, you want to tread very carefully with your top performing posts.
 My recommendation is make changes to your most popular posts gradually.
 (With your less popular posts, you can be a lot more gung ho, though!)

 Why SEO is so important if you want to maximise your ad income…

 SEO (Search Engine Optimisation) is super important if you want to maximise your ad income.

 Firstly, by using SEO techniques, you will be able to grow your blog quickly to the traffic levels required to join a high paying ad company, such as Mediavine.

 And secondly, SEO will help you continue to grow your blog traffic, so you get more and more revenue each month.

 If you would like to learn more about SEO and grow your blog traffic, I highly recommend taking a look at my SEO Jumpstart course.
-In it, I share the tips and techniques I used to successfully grow my blog traffic and income to the point where I am earning thousands every month in passive ad income!
+In it, I share the tips and techniques I used to successfully grow my blog traffic and income to the point where I am earning 5 figures + every month in passive ad income!